 All the Fun Things to Do In Bergen

 Ready to get started planning your time in Bergen?
 Let’s just right into the top things to do while you’re visiting Bergen.

 1. Visit the Market Square and Try Fresh Seafood

 One of the main attractions in Bergen is the old market square, called Torget, where most of the city’s fish and seafood is sold.
-It is a great place to enjoy the atmosphere of the old town of Bergen, feeling like you’re in the times of active trade with colorful wooden houses surrounding you, and traders trying to prove that their goods are the best.
+It is a great place to enjoy the atmosphere of the old town of Bergen, feeling like you’re in the times of active trade with colorful wooden houses surrounding you, and traders trying to prove that their fish is the best.

 The market is not only good for enjoying the local culture and pleasant atmosphere, you can also buy delicious seafood there.
 A mandatory thing to do in Bergen is to try fresh seafood from the fish market.

-The fish market is called Torget, it used to be the center of fish trade in the region.
 The market is situated in the city center near the port, so it’s in a super convenient spot to have lunch or dinner in one of the tents set up along the market.
 I definitely recommend sticking with the outdoor market stalls, rather than the restaurants.